wubuku/Dapp-LCDP/README.md

 We love the revolutionary innovation of "resource-oriented programming" in the Move language.
 We believe that the combinability of resources can greatly accelerate the pace of innovation in the Move ecosystem, making it more likely that killer applications will emerge that have never been seen on other public blockchains.

-But nevertheless, the overall development efficiency of a slightly complex Dapp today, even if the on-chain part (smart contracts) uses the Move language, is hardly satisfactory.
+But nevertheless, the overall development efficiency of a slightly complex Dapp today, even if the on-chain part(smart contracts) uses the Move language, is hardly satisfactory.

-On the other hand, the value of low-code development platforms for developing " traditional " applications has been well proven and widely recognized.
+On the other hand, the value of low-code development platforms for developing "traditional" applications has been well proven and widely recognized.
 Many developers of "traditional" applications have already established deep insights into various domains and have no lack of software development experiences, and they are eager to utilize their talent and intelligence in the decentralized world as soon as possible.

+In particular, we would like to highlight the enormous imagination that can be raised by the combination of low-code platforms and DAOs.
+DAOs, as "legal persons" existing in the blockchain world, are bound to require more "business activities" to be on-chain.
+The growth of DAOs will amplify the demands for blockchain "business applications".
+There is an urgent need to reduce the development cost of decentralized versions of "business applications" and improve development efficiency.
+Traditional low-code platforms are already particularly well suited for rapid development of traditional "enterprise applications", and we believe this will be the case in the Web3 era.

 In our opinion, a "true" low-code platform has yet to be born in the decentralized world.
 It is all up to us to deliver.